 Santander has a long-standing policy of fully hedging its foreign-exchange risk to protect its regulatory solvency ratios.
-As of year-end 2018, the largest exposures of permanent investments (with their potential impact on equity) were, in the following order, in the Brazilian real, US dollar, UK pound, Chilean peso, Mexican peso and Polish zloty.
+As of year-end 2019, the largest exposures of permanent investments (with their potential impact on equity) were, in the following order, in the Brazilian real, US dollar, UK pound, Chilean peso, Mexican peso and Polish zloty.
 The group hedges some of these positions of a permanent nature with foreign-exchange rate derivatives.
-Hedging levels of the core capital ratio for foreign-exchange rate risk were maintained near 100% as of the end of June 2019.
+Hedging levels of the core capital ratio for foreign-exchange rate risk were maintained near 100% in 2019.